 These spores are easily blown by the wind and cause secondary infections on new shoots, leaves, and fruit.

 As long as the shoots continue growing, the leaves and shoots can continue to become infected.

-The infections typically occur at night at 65 to 80 F when the relative humidity is greater than 70%.
+The infections typically occur at night at 65 to 80°F when the relative humidity is greater than 70 percent.
 While this sounds really high, it is common on the lower leaf surface.

-The disease on the leaves occurs first on the bottoms and may appear like chlorotic spots on the top of the leaves.
+The disease on the leaves occurs first on the undersides and may appear like chlorotic spots on the top of the leaves.